aspose-cad/Aspose.CAD-API-References/english/net/aspose.cad.fileformats.cad.cadtables/caddimensionstyletable/dimjogang/_index.md

 ---
 title: CadDimensionStyleTable.Dimjogang
 second_title: Aspose.CAD for .NET API Reference
 description: CadDimensionStyleTable property.
-Gets or sets the dimtm  050
+Gets or sets the angle of the transverse segment of the dimension line in a jogged radius dimension
 type: docs
 weight: 400
 url: /net/aspose.cad.fileformats.cad.cadtables/caddimensionstyletable/dimjogang/
 ---
 ## CadDimensionStyleTable.Dimjogang property

-Gets or sets the dimtm - 050
+Gets or sets the angle of the transverse segment of the dimension line in a jogged radius dimension.

 ```csharp
 public double Dimjogang { get; set; }